asabaal/midi_song_creation_tool/README.md

 # MIDI Song Creation Tool

-An agentic framework for creating and manipulating MIDI music via a web interface and API.
-This tool enables AI assistants like Claude to compose and edit music.
+A simple web-based tool for creating and experimenting with MIDI music.
+Create chord progressions, basslines, and drum patterns, then export them for use in your favorite DAW.

 ## Features

+- **Easy-to-use web interface** - Create music with just a few clicks
-- Create chord progressions, basslines, and drum patterns
+- **Pattern generation** - Create chord progressions, basslines, and drum patterns automatically
+- **Real-time playback** - Hear your creations instantly in the browser
-- Visualize music with a piano roll interface
+- **Visual piano roll** - See your notes on a piano roll interface
-- Play back MIDI sequences in the browser
-- Export to standard MIDI files compatible with any DAW (Ableton, Logic, FL Studio, etc.)
+- **Export to MIDI** - Export your creations as standard MIDI files to use in any DAW
-- API for AI assistant integration
+- **Export as JSON** - Export your sequences as JSON for sharing or importing later
+- **Import functionality** - Import previously exported sequences to continue editing

-## Getting Started
+## Requirements

-### Prerequisites

-- Node.js 16+ installed
+- Node.js (v14 or higher)
-- A modern web browser (Chrome, Firefox, Edge)
+- npm (v6 or higher)

-### Installation
+## Installation

 1. Clone the repository:
    ```bash